seesharper/LightInject.Interception/readme.md

 ## Asynchronous Interceptors

 When intercepting asynchronous methods we need to be able to await the target method.
-This can be done by inheriting from the abstract **Interceptor** class that does the heavy lifting.
+This can be done by inheriting from the abstract **AsyncInterceptor** class that does the heavy lifting with invoking the asynchronous wrapper methods.

 ```
-public class AsyncInterceptor : Interceptor
+public class SampleAsyncInterceptor : AsyncInterceptor
 {
     public override object Invoke(IInvocationInfo invocationInfo)
     {